Shannan Gilbert was not a Gilgo Beach serial killer victim

 Her fatigue, the cold temperature, the tall, dense reeds, and the wet conditions of the marsh would have undoubtedly put the 23-year-old in a very dangerous position.

-As her body temperature started to drop, she would have grown even more confused than she originally was.
-Hypothermia can jumble your thoughts, sap your energy, and impact your motor skills.
+As her body temperature started to drop, she would have grown even more confused, as hypothermia can jumble your thoughts, sap your energy, and impact your motor skills.

-One of the worst parts about this condition is that the sufferer usually isn’t aware of what is happening to them.
-Instead, they go into a gradual downward spiral that they are unable to save themselves from.
+The worst part of this condition is that the sufferer is usually completely unaware of it.
+Instead, they go into a downward spiral that they are unable to save themselves from.

 gilbert marsh

-To make a long story short, people with hypothermia will sometimes begin to feel that they are burning up, even though the opposite is happening.
+Essentially, people with the condition will sometimes begin to feel that they are burning up, despite the contrary being true.

-Confused and feeling overheated, they will begin to tear off their own clothes.
+Confused and feeling overheated, they start to tear off their clothes.

 “Didn’t a coroner say that someone strangled her?”